 - must be satisfied with the dose that is most appropriate for you to take

 - insulin, an ointment, a cream or an asthma inhaler – the smallest pack size

 - the contraceptive pill – a full treatment cycle

 - liquid oral antibiotics – the smallest quantity to provide a full course of treatment

 - permitted controlled medicines (controlled drugs) – up to five days' treatment.
 Permitted controlled medicines include a very limited range of medicines, such as those for epilepsy (phenobarbital).
-Many commonly used controlled medicines such as morphine or diamorphine can't be supplied without a prescription by a pharmacist in an emergency
+Many commonly use controlled medicines such as morphine or diamorphine can't be supplied by a pharmacist without a prescription in an emergency.

 Is it an NHS service?